EQT

 Mechanisms for seeking advice and raising concerns

-Landowners can contact EQT via our hotline number (844-378-5263) or our dedicated webpage.
-Both avenues provide landowners an opportunity to easily voice concerns and ask questions.
+Landowners can contact EQT via a hotline number or a dedicated Owner Relations Portal.
+Both avenues provide landowners with an opportunity to easily voice concerns and ask questions.
 We promote the use of the hotline during in-person and virtual meetings, through email correspondence, on company business cards, and on our corporate website.

 Our process results in stronger relationships with members of the communities where we operate and better tracking of landowner feedback.
 We continually work to better understand the types of feedback we receive and proactively address any significant issues identified through this process.
 We manage all landowner communications internally to promote more direct relationships.
 We measure our performance in management of landowner concerns based on how frequently we cycle cases compared to our acceptable open case count.
 We strive to resolve issues identified by a landowner within seven business days of the notification date.